-Step Action WARNING Crush Hazard.
-The pump weighs approximately 90 pounds (40.8 kg).
-Take precautions not to drop the pump on any part of your body or pinch any part of your body between the pump and another object.
-16 Clean any sealant from the top of the pump mounting plate and clean the shaft holes.
-(See Fig. 6-3 Material Pump Replacement) CAUTION Premature pump wear results if the pump mounting plate and bolt holes are not properly cleaned.
+Step Action 17 Clean any sealant from the top of the pump mounting plate and clean the shaft holes.
+(See Fig. 6-8 Cleaning of the Pump Mounting Plate) CAUTION Premature pump wear results if the pump mounting plate and bolt holes are not properly cleaned.